pola-rs/r-polars/README.md

 ## What is minipolars

 Minipolars is an unofficial porting of polars (pola-rs) in to an R package.
 I aim to finish the project in 2022.
-Beta should be ready by the end of September 2022.
+You can

 [Polars](http://pola.rs) is the
 [fastest](https://h2oai.github.io/db-benchmark/) data table query